aleksati/hardanger-fiddle-performance-analysis/README.md

 	2. **Velocities**.
 As with the first point, we plot the number of selected notes along the X-axis, but have the note velocity on the Y-axis.
 This can help us to see if patterns with similar timing profiles share similar dynamics or not.
 	3. **Pitch**.
 As with the first and second point, we plot the number of selected notes along the X-axis, but have the note pitches on the Y-axis.
 This can help us to see if patterns with similar timing profiles share similar harmonic content or not.

-### Further work suggestions
+## Further work suggestions
 * This first iteration of "tool nr.3" is a simple proof of concept.
 Instead of just finding similar sequences of note durations, we should try to find sequences of **inter onset intervals**, or something similar.
 The current system design can support alteration to our current definition of what a "timing pattern" is.

-### Some closing remarks
-* Velocities are, for the time being, randomly generated because transcription data with note intensity (velocity) information has not yet been provided.
+* Velocities are, for the time being, randomly generated because transcription data with note dynamics (velocity information) has not yet been provided to me.
 The velocity of a note is indicated by the size of its notehead.
 The bigger the louder.

 # References